-Give your loved ones a boost with a special tea blend from Tupelo Honey Teas in Millvale.
-The shop owner created Blast Off!, a yerba mate-based citrus tea, to give the drinker energy. $6 for a 1-ounce packet.
+It’s the same great tea, just under a new name.
+You can still give your loved ones a boost with a special tea blend from AV Tea (formerly Tupelo Honey Teas) in Millvale.
+The shop owner created Blast Off!, a yerba mate-based citrus tea, to give the drinker energy. $8 for a 1-ounce packet.

 Cookies from Sweet Street

 Satisfy your mom’s sweet tooth with cookies from Sweet Street in Reading, Berks County.
-One box contains five Salted Caramel Cookies and five Chocolate Chunk Manifesto Cookies.
+One box contains five Salted Caramel Cookies and five Chocolate Chunk Cookies.
 The Salted Caramel Cookies have all-natural toffee, white chocolate chunks, pretzel bits, and sea salt to balance all that sweetness.
-The Chocolate Chunk Manifesto Cookies are made with sustainable chocolate chunks, pretzel bits, and brown butter. $34.99.
+The Chocolate Chunk Cookies are made with sustainable chocolate chunks, pretzel bits, and brown butter. $49.99.